eldadfux/eldadfux/README.md

 Hey, I'm Eldad 👋

-Founder and CEO [@appwrite](https://appwrite.io), the open source backend platform for web and mobile developers AKA the open source Firebase alternative.
+Founder and CEO [@appwrite](https://appwrite.io), the open source developers' cloud.

 You can collaborate with me and our awesome team at [appwrite/appwrite](https://github.com/appwrite/appwrite)